lite3/deploy2wp/README.md

 deploy2wp
 =========

-Deploy your plugin or theme to wordpress.
+Automatically deploy your plugin or theme to WordPress.

 Github is so popular.
 Now, use this tool, you can write plugins or themes of wordpress on github, and automatically deployed to wordpress.